The Olympics are here, and I’ll be watching the Opening Ceremony with my dad tomorrow.

 Did he win the race?

 You bet.
-He may not have won the medal for being the first to cross the finishing line.
-But he won the hearts of many by leaving behind a powerful lesson, a flame that would inspire.
+He may not have won the medal for being the first to cross the finish line.
+But he won the hearts of many by leaving behind a powerful lesson and a flame that would inspire.

-Twenty-four years on and the picture of him limping to the finishing line with his dad is still vivid in our minds.
+Twenty-four years on, the picture of him limping to the finish line with his dad is still vivid in our minds.

-But do you remember who won the gold medal for that race?
+But do you remember who won the gold medal in that race?
 I don’t.
 And I still can’t find it on Google.

-As I reflected on the race, I see winning business mindsets that Derek had.
+As I reflected on the race, I saw the winning business mindset that Derek had.

 Winning is not about how fast you start